datacarpentry/python-socialsci/_episodes/03-control-structures.md

 Most programs do not work by executing a simple sequential set of statements.
 The code is constructed so that decisions and different paths through the program can be taken based on changes in variable values.

-To make this possible all programming language have a set of control structures which allow this to happen.
+To make this possible all programming languages have a set of control structures which allow this to happen.

-In this episode we are going to look at how we can create loops and branches in our Python code.
+In this episode we are going to look at how we can create loops and branches in our Python code to control how our program is executed.
-Specifically we will look at three control structures, namely:
+Specifically, we will look at three control structures, namely:

 * if..else..
 * while...
 * for ...

-## The `if` statement and variants
+## The `if` statement and its variants

-The simple `if` statement allows the program to branch based on the evaluation of an expression
+The `if` statement allows the program to branch based on the evaluation of a comparison (`>, >=, <, <=, !=, ==`) or logical (`and, or, not`) expression.

 The basic format of the `if` statement is: